Affiliate Disclosure: By buying the products we recommend, you help keep the lights on at MakeUseOf. Read more.

 Most laptops, and some desktops, ship with internal speakers.
 These are often adequate, but only just, and they’re certainly not a good choice for anyone who wants to enjoy media or music.
-Most computers still need a pair of external speakers to sound their best.
+Most computers still need external speakers to sound their best.
 But it can be hard finding the best desktop computer speakers under $100.

-Creative’s GigaWorks line is designed to package good sound quality into an attractive design at an afford price.
+Creative’s GigaWorks line is designed to package good sound quality into an attractive design at an affordable price.
 And it works.
 Compared to most inexpensive systems, the GigaWorks speakers look worth their weight in gold.
-They feature attractive drivers, which can be covered or exposed, and one speaker is adorned with several adjustment knobs that look and feel solid for a system priced under $100.
+They feature quality drivers, which can be covered or exposed, and one speaker is adorned with several adjustment knobs that look and feel solid for a system priced under $100.

-That’s a deal that can’t be beat so, if you want bass on the cheap, you might as well stop reading and buy the CA-3602A.
+If you want bass on the cheap, you might as well stop reading and buy the CA-3602A.
 There are, however, a few problems.
-The look off the system isn’t remarkable, mid-range sound reproduction is muddled at times, and build quality what you’d expect from a $40 system.
+The look the system isn’t remarkable, mid-range sound reproduction is muddled at times, and build quality what you’d expect from a $40 system.

 Negatives aside, this is the obvious pick for those who want volume on a budget.

 Though capable of excellent sound quality, users who want volume may be unhappy with what these speakers offer.
-They are also, like most thin speakers, very directional—which means volume and clarity drops substantially as the listener moves away from center.
+They are also, like most thin speakers, very directional—which means volume and clarity drops substantially as the listener moves away from its center.

-You’ll have to spend most of your budget to grab the Edifer e10s, which retail for $99 and rarely go on sale.
+You’ll have to spend most of your budget to grab the Edifier e10s, which retail for $99 and rarely go on sale.
 They’re a bargain compared to similar competitors, many of which are priced at $150 and above—but larger systems offer a dedicated subwoofer for less.

 Logitech is the king of low-end speakers in sales if not in quality.
 They offer numerous products below $100, but I decided to pick just one; the excellent Z523.

-This sound system has everything you’ll need in PC sound system Logitech has paired two attractive glossy-black speakers with a 6.5-inch subwoofer capable of delivering up to 40 watts of power—more than even the Genius SW-G2.1.
-Yet the Logitech is undeniably built to a higher standard of quality and provides built-in adjustment knobs rather than a seperate control unit.
+This sound system has everything you’ll need in PC sound system Logitech paired two attractive glossy black speakers with a 6.5-inch subwoofer capable of delivering up to 40 watts of power—more than even the Genius SW-G2.1.
+Yet the Logitech is undeniably built to a higher standard of quality and provides built-in adjustment knobs rather than a separate control unit.

 Logitech’s reputation and quality will cost you.
 Though no expense, the $75 MSRP is nearly twice that of the Cyber Acoustics CA-3602A.
 And don’t think that you’ll receive superior sound because you paid more; customer reviews of the Z523 are positive but mixed, with a vocal minority saying the system is less pleasant than the price suggests.

 All of these systems are a good choice.
-The Genius and Cyber Acoustics fit the role of big, cheap and loud while the Creative and Edifer sets take a more subtle approach.
+The Cyber Acoustics model fits the role of big, cheap and loud while the Creative, Edifer, and Bose sets take a more subtle approach.
 The Logitech?
 It fits somewhere in the middle.
 For those needing a wireless speaker, check out our list of the best Bluetooth speakers.